SolidLabResearch/Challenges/how-to-manage-issues.md

 If everything is ok, the scenario/challenge gets the label "proposal: approved ✅", else it gets the label "proposal: changes needed 👷" and changes are needed.

-Once a challenge is approved Pieter looks for a lead for the challenge.
+Once a challenge is approved Pieter Heyvaert looks for a lead for the challenge.

 ### Updates on ongoing challenges
 Challenges that have a lead assigned require a status update via the issue every 2 weeks.